dell/csm-docs/content/docs/getting-started/helmmodules/observability/_index.md

 **Note**: It is the user's responsibility to provide persistent storage for Prometheus if they want to preserve historical data.

 #### Prometheus Helm Deployment

-Here is a sample minimal configuration for Prometheus.
-Please note that the configuration below uses insecure skip verify.
-If you wish to properly configure TLS, you will need to provide a ca_file in the Prometheus configuration.
-The certificate provided as part of the CSM for Observability deployment should be signed by this same CA. For more information about Prometheus configuration, see [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration).
+Here’s a minimal Prometheus configuration using insecure skip verify; for proper TLS, add a ca_file signed by the same CA as the Container Storage Module Observability certificate.
+More details about Prometheus configuration, see [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration).

 1. Create a values file named `prometheus-values.yaml`.